-Creating a healthy, safe ergonomic work environment is important to protect your back, neck and whole body.
-Just by taking simple breaks and enhancing your workspace with a sit-stand desk will protect your spine and general health.
+Creating a healthy, safe, ergonomic work environment is important to protect your back, neck, and whole body.
+Just taking simple breaks and enhancing your workspace with a sit-stand desk will protect your spine and general health.

 At work, start practicing:

 Eye breaks: Looking at the computer screen for a long time changes how the eyes work.
-What happens is you blink less and expose the eyes to the air.
-Therefore, every 15 minutes look away from the screen for a minute or two to a distant area that is at least 20 feet away or further.
+What happens is you blink less and expose your eyes to the air.
+Therefore, every 15 minutes, look away from the screen for a minute or two to a distant area at least 20 feet away or further.
 This allows the muscles in the eye to relax.
 Also, blink your eyes real quick for a few seconds.
 This refreshes the tear ducts and clears dust from the surface of the eyes.

 - Straight posture

 Rest breaks: These you want to do every 30 to 60 minutes.
-This is the break to, get up, move around, and do something else non-office related.
-Go get a beverage, quick conversation with a coworker, or take a walk around the office or building.
+This is the break to get up, move around, and do something else non-office-related.
+Get a beverage, quick conversation with a coworker, or take a walk around the office or building.
 As long it’s within reason.
-This allows your body and mind to empty and workout different muscles.
-Practice this and the feeling of tiredness will be a thing of the past.
+This allows your body and mind to empty and work out different muscles.
+Practice this, and the feeling of tiredness will be a thing of the past.

 Exercise breaks: This is purely a stretching and gentle exercise break to do to relieve muscle fatigue.
 These should be done every one to two hours.